Here's who is running for Anchorage mayor and school board

 - Oops!Something went wrong.Please try again later.

 Jan.
-27—A group of nine candidates seeking to unseat incumbent Mayor Dave Bronson have filed to run against him in this year's municipal election.
+29—A group of nine candidates seeking to unseat incumbent Mayor Dave Bronson has filed to run against him in this year's municipal election.

 Registration for candidacy in the April 2 Anchorage regular election closed Friday at 5 p.m.